 Right now all of the labels look alike.
 They would be more useful if they used different styles to represent different kinds of features.
 This helps the map reader know if a place called Port Darwin is a town or a bay.
 To accomplish this, you can set up label classes.

 On the Labeling Tab, expand the Class menu and choose Create label classes from symbology.

 I’ve already set up symbol classes in the map to match the different label classes that I want to use.

 Most of the time, your data will not be so nicely classified.
 It’s worth your time to examine your data and classify it in a way that supports the kind of labels that you want.
 It will save you some headaches down the road.

 Uncheck Append to current label classes and Scale range and click OK.
-In the Contents pane, click the Labeling tab.
+In the Contents pane, click the List By Labeling tab.
 Here you can see all of your new label classes.

 They are all selected, and that’s a good thing, because the first problem you want to fix applies to them all: the text is black, and it’s hard to read.
 Typically, maps with an imagery basemap use white text.

 On the Labeling ribbon, change the text color to white.

 Problem number 2 is that all the labels are in ALL CAPS, which looks classy, but makes them harder to read.
 Typically, you want to reserve uppercase text for large areas or features of particular importance.
 The problem is that all of these place-names happen to be stored in uppercase text in the attribute table.

 On the ribbon, click the Expression button next to Field to fix this.